Malleret History: A broodmares' academy

 It was in 1907 that the Prix de Malleret, up until then contested over a course of 1 mile and open to both 3-year-old colts and fillies, was set aside solely for fillies as a consolation event for the Prix de Diane – run ten days earlier over a mile and 2 1/2 furlongs.
 Consequently, in 1907, La Belle II, Anémone II and Ad Gloriam, having come 3rd, 4th and 5th in the Prix de Diane, lined up in this new-format Prix de Malleret, where they finished 2nd, 3rd and 4th (but in reverse order) after being outstripped by a newcomer, Aux Armes, who would later foal the 1914 Prix de Diane winner, Alerte VI.

 With one exception (1 mile 1 ¾ furlong in 1970), the distance remained unchanged for eight decades.
 It was only in 1987 that it was increased to a mile and a half, its current distance.
 For a long time, Longchamp was the sole venue for the Prix de Malleret, which was only switched to Maisons-Laffitte in 1943 and 1944 due to war, but from 2001, the race relocated to Saint-Cloud to reinforce the Grand Prix day race card.
-In 2020, however, it was run later in the season at ParisLongchamp because of the coronavirus which affected the 1st semester.
+In 2020, however, it was run later in the season at ParisLongchamp because of the coronavirus which affected the 1st semester, and it remained there since, pushed two weeks later to be incorporated in the Grand Prix de Paris' card

 The Prix de Malleret honours list includes the names of many mares renowned for their performance on the track or at stud.
 These include: in 1920 Lasarte (dam of Thor, Jockey Club), in 1921 Ad Gloriam II (grandmother of Le Pacha), in 1926 Carissima (dam of the famous Pharis), in 1929 Calandria (Prix Royal Oak, Prix Vermeille), in 1935 Samos (Arc de Triomphe), in 1937 Barberybush (grandmother of Right Royal), in 1944 La Belle du Canet (Prix Vermeille), in 1947 Madelon (3rd in Arc de Triomphe), in 1955 Picounda (3rd in Arc de Triomphe), in 1957 Denisy (2nd in Arc de Triomphe), in 1969 Glaneuse (dam of Gold River), in 1972 Licata (dam of Acamas and Akiyda), in 1973 Virunga (dam of Vin de France, grandmother of Victoire Bleue), in 1989 Young Mother (Prix Vermeille), in 1990 Miss Alleged (Breeders' Cup Turf), in 1991 Magic Night (Prix Vermeille), in 1993 Wemyss Bight (Irish Oaks), in 1999 Sage et Jolie (mother of Sageburg), in 2002 Pearly Shells (Prix Vermeille).